basilelt/manga_tools_2.0/README.md

 run install.bat

-It will install multiple programms such as python, git and 7z
+It will install multiple programms such as python, git, 7z and image magick

 Verify you really need those before running